opengreenenergy/DIY-Solar-Power-Meter/firmware/README.md

 ## Calibration Steps

-The firmware includes a 4-step calibration wizard:
+The firmware includes a 4 step calibration wizard:

 ### Step 1: Isc Offset
 Cover the reference panel and save the dark current offset.